okken/pytest-check/README.md

 ## Changelog

+* 0.4.1
+    * Fix #43/#44 tests with failing checks and failing asserts now report all issues.
 * 0.4.0
     * added `is_()` and `is_not()`
     * Requires pytest 6.0 or above.
 (Removed some cruft to support pytest 5.x)